garden-io/garden/docs/reference/action-types/Run/kubernetes-pod.md

     containerName:

   # Supply a custom Pod specification.
 This should be a normal Kubernetes Pod manifest.
 Note that the spec will be
-  # modified for the run, including overriding with other fields you may set here (such as `args` and `env`), and
+  # modified for the Run, including overriding with other fields you may set here (such as `args` and `env`), and
   # removing certain fields that are not supported.
   #
-  # The following Pod spec fields from the will be used (if present) when executing the task:
+  # The following Pod spec fields from the selected `resource` will be used (if present) when executing the Run:
   # * `affinity`
   # * `automountServiceAccountToken`
   # * `containers`